Bill protecting same-sex, interracial unions clears Congress

 “We are part of the full story of what it means to be an American,” said Robinson, who was inside the Senate chamber for last week’s vote with her wife and young son.
 “It really speaks to them validating our love.”

 The vote was personal for many senators, too.
-The day the bill passed their chamber, Senate Majority Leader Chuck Schumer was wearing the tie he wore at his daughter’s wedding to another woman.
-He recalled that day as “one of the happiest moments of my life.”
+Schumer said after the House vote that his daughter and her wife are expecting their first child next year.

+“My grandchild will live in a world that will respect and honor their mothers' marriage,” Schumer said.

-Baldwin, the first openly gay senator who has been working on gay rights issues for almost four decades, tearfully hugged Schumer as the final vote was underway.
-She tweeted thanks to the same-sex and interracial couples who she said made the moment possible.
+Baldwin, the first openly gay senator who has been working on gay rights issues for almost four decades, also attended the House ceremony.

-“By living as your true selves, you changed the hearts and minds of people around you,” she wrote.
+“We are giving these loving couples the certainty that their marriages are legal, and that they will continue to have the same rights and responsibilities and benefits of every other married couple," Baldwin said.
+“We are telling these Americans that we see them and we respect them.”

 Credit: Uncredited